It's complicated: Slowdown forcing firms to re-think China relationship

 And the days of double-digit growth that had foreign companies scrambling to enter China in the first decade of the millennium may not be coming back.
 President Xi said on Tuesday growth would remain around the 7 percent level for the next five years.

-As Beijing tries to steer the economy away from the export and investment-led growth model that fuelled China's rise, companies are having to re-evaluate their strategy.
+As Beijing tries to steer the economy away from the export and investment-led growth model that fueled China's rise, companies are having to re-evaluate their strategy.

 In response, some firms are investing more in development to cater to Chinese consumers' growing sophistication.